On Generalizations of Some Distance Based Classifiers for HDLSS Data: Classifiers Based on Generalized Distances

-If $\nu^2_{jj^\prime}>0$ for all $1 \leq j\neq j^{\prime} \leq J$ holds, then the misclassification probability of the SAVG classifier goes to zero as $d\to\infty$ \citep[see][Theorem~1]{CH2009}.
+If $\nu^2_{jj^\prime}>0$ for all $1 \leq j\neq j^{\prime} \leq J$, then the misclassification probability of the SAVG classifier goes to zero as $d\to\infty$ \citep[see][Theorem~1]{CH2009}.
 The optimality condition for the SAVG classifier is clearly weaker than the one related to the AVG classifier.
 In other words, if the competing populations have difference only in their location parameters (irrespective of their differences in scales), the SAVG classifier perfectly classifies a new data point in high dimensions.
-However, we have observed deteriorating performance of SAVG in Figure \ref{plot0} (recall that $\nu^2_{12}=0$ in {\bf Examples 1, 2} and {\bf 3}).
+However, we have observed deteriorating performance of the SAVG classifier in Figure \ref{plot0} when this condition is violated (recall that $\nu^2_{12}=0$ in Examples~\ref{ex1}, \ref{ex2} and \ref{ex3}).

 We modify the SAVG classifier by simply replacing the Euclidean distance $d^{-1}\|\bu-\bv\|^2$ with the new dissimilarity index $h_d(\bu,\bv)$, as stated below: